-(a) Layoff.
-A layoff occurs as a result of adverse financial circumstances; reallocation of resources; reorganization of degree or curriculum offerings or requirements; reorganization of academic or administrative structures, programs, or functions; or curtailment or abolition of one or more programs or functions.

-(b) Layoff Unit.
-The layoff unit may be at an organizational level of the University, such as a campus, division, college/unit, school, department/unit, area, program, or other level of organization as the University deems appropriate.

-13.2 Layoff Considerations.
-The selection of employees in the layoff unit to be laid off will be determined as follows:

-(a) No tenured employee shall be laid off if there are non-tenured employees in the layoff unit.
-No non-tenured but tenure-earning employees shall be laid off if there are non-tenured, non-tenure earning employees in the layoff unit.

-(b) No employee in a non-tenured position in the layoff unit with more than five (5) years of continuous University service shall be laid off if there are any such employees with five (5) years or less service.
+- (a) Layoff.
+A layoff occurs as a result of adverse financial circumstances; reallocation of resources; reorganization of degree or curriculum offerings or requirements; reorganization of academic or administrative structures, programs, or functions; or curtailment or abolition of one or more programs or functions. - (b) Layoff Unit.
+The layoff unit may be at an organizational level of the University, such as a campus, division, college/unit, school, department/unit, area, program, or other level of organization as the University deems appropriate. - 13.2 Layoff Considerations.
+The selection of employees in the layoff unit to be laid off will be determined as follows: - (a) No tenured employee shall be laid off if there are non-tenured employees in the layoff unit.
+No non-tenured but tenure-earning employees shall be laid off if there are non-tenured, non-tenure earning employees in the layoff unit. - (b) No employee in a non-tenured position in the layoff unit with more than five (5) years of continuous University service shall be laid off if there are any such employees with five (5) years or less service.
+The date of layoff unit notification to the UFF shall be the date used to determine length of continuous University service. - (c) The sole instance in which only one (1) employee will constitute a layoff unit is when the functions that the employee performs constitute an area, program, or other level of organization at the University. - 13.2 Layoff Considerations. (dThe selection of employees in the layoff unit to be laid off will be determined as follows: - (a) No tenured employee shall be laid off if there are non-tenured employees in the layoff unit.
+No non-tenured but tenure-earning employees shall be laid off if there are non-tenured, non-tenure earning employees in the layoff unit. - (b) No employee in a non-tenured position in the layoff unit with more than five years of continuous University service shall be laid off if there are any such employees with five years or less service.
 The date of layoff unit notification to the UFF shall be the date used to determine length of continuous University service.

-(c) The sole instance in which only one (1) employee will constitute a layoff unit is when the functions that the employee performs constitute an area, program, or other level of organization at the University.